ZiweiMEI/ziweimei.github.io/_pages/Research.md

 Publications
 ======
-* Jianhao Lin, Ziwei Mei, Liangyuan Chen, Chuanqi Zhu, "Is the People's Bank of China Consistent in Words and Deeds?', *China Economic Review* (2023),  in press.
+* Jianhao Lin, Ziwei Mei, Liangyuan Chen, Chuanqi Zhu, "Is the People's Bank of China Consistent in Words and Deeds?", *China Economic Review* (2023).
+In press.